Lattices generated by Chip Firing Game models: criteria and recognition algorithm: CFGs on acyclic graphs

 \section{CFGs on acyclic graphs}

-In this section, we study CFGs on acyclic graphs (directed acyclic graphs).
-In \cite{Mag03}, the author gave a strong relation between ASM and the simple CFGs on acyclic graphs.
+In \cite{Mag03} the author gave a strong relation between ASM and the simple CFGs on acyclic graphs (directed acyclic graphs).
 The author pointed out that a simple CFG on an acyclic graph is equivalent to a ASM.
-Here, we point out that each CFG on an acyclic graph is equivalent to a simple CFG on an acyclic graph.
-As a corollary, every lattice generated by a CFG on an acyclic graph is in $L(ASM)$.
-We also give a full criterion for lattices generated by CFGs on acyclic graphs.
+In this section we study CFGs on acyclic graphs that are not necessarily simple.
+We show that each CFG on an acyclic graph is equivalent to a simple CFG on an acyclic graph.
+As a corollary, every lattice generated by a CFG on an acyclic graph is in ${\rm L(ASM)}$.
+We also give a necessary and sufficient criterion for lattices generated by CFGs on acyclic graphs.